bright/new-www/_posts/2017-12-11-injectable-android-viewmodels.md

     abstract fun bindMainViewModel(mainViewModel: MainViewModel): ViewModel }
 {% endhighlight %}

+`@Binds` methods are a drop-in replacement for `@Provides` methods that simply return an injected parameter.
+Combining it with `@IntoMap` and our key (`@ViewModelKey`) will put a provider of the returned object into the map under the key specified by the key annotation's parameter.
+In this case the `Provider<MainViewModel>` instance will be put under the `MainViewModel::class` key.
+Kotlin will also translate the `KClass` into `Class` for Java compatibility.

 _Note: you may want to read the `Binds` [docs](https://google.github.io/dagger/api/2.13/dagger/Binds.html), `IntoMap` [docs](https://google.github.io/dagger/api/2.13/dagger/multibindings/IntoMap.html) and multibindings [docs](https://google.github.io/dagger/multibindings.html)._